bprodoehl/node-oauth2-server/Readme.md

 This will then call the following on your model (in this order):
  - getClient (clientId, clientSecret, callback)
  - grantTypeAllowed (clientId, grantType, callback)
- - getUser (username, password, callback)
+ - getUser (username, password, req, callback)
  - saveAccessToken (accessToken, clientId, expires, user, callback)
  - saveRefreshToken (refreshToken, clientId, expires, user, callback) **(if using)**